 - Whoop working towards features to monitor IBD Flareups

-- WHOOP positioning as a clinical tool for Heart Failure management
+- Whoop positioning as a clinical tool for Heart Failure management

 - Which Smartwatch has the best heart rate tracking accuracy?
 It depends

-Although many other smartwatch and fitness band makers that offer fitness and sleep monitoring related information, Whoop stands apart from the pack when it comes to providing you with the best information as it pertains to ‘Recovery’.
+Although many other smartwatch and fitness band makers offer fitness and sleep monitoring-related information, Whoop stands apart from the pack when it comes to providing you with the best information about ‘Recovery.’

-Whoop offers personalized recommendations, has a built in Strain coach and offers various ways in which you can stay fit, reduce your resting heart-rate, increase your HRV and more importantly train with fewer injuries.
+Whoop offers personalized recommendations, has a built-in Strain coach, and offers various ways in which you can stay fit, reduce your resting heart rate, increase your HRV, and more importantly, train with fewer injuries.

 To that end, Whoop is now exploring how they can add in tissue oxygen saturation monitoring as a future offering to their users.

 Hemoglobin is the protein in red blood cells that binds oxygen molecules for transport from the lungs to all tissues and exists in two states, oxygenated and deoxygenated.

 - Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the muscle.

 Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption exceeds the supply.

-Lactic acid build-up in the blood is an indirect measurement of oxygen deficits after a muscle was in an anaerobic state, as anaerobic glycolysis results in the excretion of lactate into the blood stream.
+Lactic acid build-up in the blood is an indirect measurement of oxygen deficits after a muscle was in an anaerobic state, as anaerobic glycolysis results in the excretion of lactate into the bloodstream.

 When you start an activity, WHOOP will then show you in real-time whether you need to push harder, whether you’ve reached your Strain goal, or whether you’re overdoing it.

-They use the Heart Rate Variability (HRV), Resting Heart Rate (RHR) and your Sleep metrics to calculate a Recovery Score.
+They use the Heart Rate Variability (HRV), Resting Heart Rate (RHR), and your Sleep metrics to calculate a Recovery Score.

 This Patent was originally filed by Whoop in 2018 and was approved this week.